BellaMENG/old_page2/_pages/paperlist.md

 - bibliography
 - Extract ground truth tags using Blocksci and process the data to desired format
 - Implement algorithms: k-means, spectral clustering and DBSCAN
+- If we do k-means, what should the k be??
+- state-of-art methods